McGranahanLab/ImmuneLENS/README.md

 # ImmuneLENS

 Immune Lymphocyte Estimation from Nucleotide Sequencing (Immune LENS) an R package to calculate T and B cell fractions from WGS data from hg19 or hg38 aligned genomes.
+Currently B cell fraction calculation is only supported for hg38 aligned genomes.
 It is an extension to the package T cell ExTRECT that estimated T cell content from  WES data for hg19 or hg38 aligned genomes.
 For more details on the WES version please read our publication [*Using DNA sequencing data to quantify T cell fraction and therapy response.
 Bentham et al. Nature (2021)*](https://www.nature.com/articles/s41586-021-03894-5).

 ## Instalation guide